Nursing homes push governors for legal immunity during COVID-19 crisis

 In Florida, where 20 percent of the deaths have been among residents in long-term care facilities, the for-profit nursing home industry has pressed the governor's office for immunity in an executive order that would explicitly name skilled nursing facilities like that in New York.
 A spokesperson for Gov. Ron DeSantis told NBC News that no decision has been made.

-Nick Van Der Linden, spokesperson for LeadingAge Florida, the state's advocacy group for nonprofit nursing homes, said that the request for immunity is "routine" but that he did not know of any recent instances in which it had been applied.
+Nick Van Der Linden, spokesperson for LeadingAge Florida, the state’s advocacy group for nonprofit senior living service providers, including nursing homes, said that the request for immunity is "routine" but that he did not know of any recent instances in which it had been applied.

 Van Der Linden said the nursing homes were working with a broad coalition of health care organizations.
 "We are continuing to work with the language that everyone can agree on," he said, adding that he remained hopeful that the governor would decide in their favor.